saitejesh-cyber/trust-before-intelligence-book/manuscript/03_chapter_2_inpact_framework.md

 # Chapter 2: The INPACT™ Framework

+**The Six Needs Chapter**

 ---

+*Monday morning, conference room 3B.*

+Sarah Cedao pulled up the assessment dashboard.
+Krish Yadav studied the numbers in silence.

+**28/100.**

+"We spent fifteen years building data excellence," Krish said.
+"How are we failing this badly?"

+"We haven't failed at data excellence—we succeeded brilliantly at building the wrong thing for the agent era."
+Sarah advanced to the breakdown.
+"Our infrastructure was built for humans analyzing reports over coffee.
+Agents need something different.
+They need six things, actually.
+And we're failing at five of them."

+This chapter explains what those six things are.

+---

-**Diagram 0: The INPACT™ Framework — Six Infrastructure Needs for Agent Trust**
+**Figure 2.0: The INPACT™ Framework — Six Infrastructure Needs for Agent Trust**

 ```mermaid